 Here, Setup Wizard welcomes you.
 Click Next to continue the installation.

 3. Select the Component

 Choose XAMPP components like Apache, MySQL, FileZilla FTP Server, etc which you want to install.
-I have selected all as it can also be used as a server when designing the web using PHP and MySQL.
+I have selected all as it can also be used as servers when designing the web using PHP and MySQL.
 You need only Apache, PHP, and phpMyAdmin for WordPress.